rubienr/machinekit/src/hal/user_comps/xhc-whb04b-6.md

 * On button pressed event:
 ```
-//! works if seed is 0xff, otherwise does not reliable. some equation part must be missing
+//!
+Works if seed is 0xfe, 0xff, otherwise not reliable.
+Some equation part must be missing.
+//!
+Not sure whether crc or hand-crafted algorithm is applied.
 checksum == random - (keyCode ^ (~seed & random))
 ```